 Choose your church’s location from Google Maps

 Generate your location QR Code and test it before downloading

 Make worshipping easy with QR Codes for churches

-The changing trend of virtual communication amongst religious institutions and devotees, is indeed all about adopting new technologies on ways to keep practising their centuries-old religious beliefs.
+The changing trend of virtual communication amongst religious institutions and devotees is indeed all about adopting new technologies on ways to keep practicing their centuries-old religious beliefs.

 The usage of live-streaming with the help of technology such as QR Codes and online hosts has increased the viewership for smaller churches, witnessing hundreds of thousands to watch their service online.

 Religious institutions have gripped on to technologies that require minimum troubleshooting efforts such as QR Codes to help devotees continue their practices with virtual prayers, attending festivals, donations, and even events without visiting the place in person.

 Trying to build a loyalty program for your brand?
 Look no further!
 Check out this complete guide on the best customer loyalty platforms to help pick the best one and foster long-term brand loyalty effectively.